|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 It is similar with numerology.
 Numbers fascinate many people, and some attribute magical powers to them - that a particular number affects a certain characteristic of a person.
-Astrology, numerology, chiromancy, irodology, magic balls, card unloading ... etc., belong to the same category of superstitious "prophetic" or "prophetic" techniques that do not work , but many people believe them ...
+Astrology, numerology, chiromancy, irodology, magic balls, card unloading ... etc., belong to the same category of superstitious "oracle" or "prophetic" techniques that do not work, but many people believe them ...

-Closely related to astrology was another false way *) to explore nature - alchemy , which, based on some metaphysical principles and philosophical ideas, sought to achieve the transmutation of the elements **) - especially to make gold - and to find a universal "sage stone".
-But alchemists in their attempts (in terms of time required objectives inevitably unsuccessful) amassed a large amount of empirical evidence that later, after leaving false alchemical ideas, have become an important basis for understanding the true nature of the chemical compounding ingredients - the basis for building chemistry .
+Closely related to astrology was another false way *) to explore nature - alchemy, which, based on some metaphysical principles and philosophical ideas, sought to achieve the transmutation of the elements **) - especially to make gold - and to find a universal "sage stone".
+But alchemists in their attempts (in terms of the then required goals inevitably unsuccessful!) gathered a large amount of empirical knowledge, which later, after abandonding alchemical misconceptions, have become an important basis for understanding the true nature of the chemical merging of substances - the basis for building of chemistry.

 *) This critical evaluation applies only to science page of alchemy and astrology!
-Some spiritual and philosophical aspects, especially the effort for a unified conception of being , for spiritual improvement , the transformation of the noble into the noble, the unification of art and science, were at a high level for their time and can still appeal to us today.
+Some spiritual and philosophical aspects, especially the effort for a unified conception of being, for spiritual improvement, the transformation for improvement, the unification of art and science, were at a high level for their time and can still appeal to us today.
 However, among current proponents of alchemy and astrology, we often encounter misunderstandings related to confusing and merging the misguided scientific ideas of the past with valuable spiritual and philosophical ideas of enduring validity.

 Quackery versus science

-Most of the charlatan schools are characterized by a misunderstanding of the way they treat the concept of energy .
+Most of the charlatan schools are characterized by a misunderstanding of the way they treat the concept of energy.
 There is talk of mental, life, psychic, magnetic, cosmic, divine, etheric, negative or positive energy, of energy zones.
-The physical meaning of energy is confused and confusedwith the common folk notion of biological and mental "energy", which is, in fact, a combinatorial and biochemical property of the arrangement of complex molecules and their systems in an organism; it has nothing to do with the physical concept of energy.
+The physical meaning of energy is erroneously confused with the common folk notion of biological and mental "energy", which is, in fact, a combinatorial and biochemical property of the arrangement of complex molecules and their systems in an organism; it has nothing to do with the physical concept of energy.
 Not surprisingly, such confusion often creates very bizarre nonsense .
-They talk about different energy transmitters, receivers and interference suppression, zones, auras, "energetically active" water and other substances, energy miraculous properties of pyramids and other structures ...
+They talk about different energy transmitters, receivers and interference suppressors, zones, auras, "energetically active" water and other substances, energy miraculous properties of pyramids and other structures ...

-None dressed in modern garb seemingly scientific, can not change the fact that all these claims are only completely unsubstantiated assumptions , dating from the pre-scientific period and frommisconceptions of the past.
+No disguise into a modern, seemingly scientific garb, can not change anything to the fact that all these claims are only completely unsubstantiated assumptions, dating from the pre-scientific period and from misconceptions from the past.
 Now these starting points have long been refuted.
-Nevertheless, many confident people, with underdeveloped critical thinking, continue to believe in the wrong conclusions .
-They fail to recognize that the apparent successes of alternative medicine are due to the placebo effect, and the proclaimed success of psychotronics is in fact only a selection effect.- from a probability of 50% to 50%, failed cases are excluded and forgotten, while (randomly) successful cases are glorified and widely published.
+Nevertheless, many trusting people, with underdeveloped critical thinking, continue to believe in the wrong conclusions from them.
+They fail to recognize that the apparent successes of alternative medicine are due to the placebo effect, and the proclaimed success of psychotronics is in fact only a selection effect - from a probability of 50% to 50%, failed cases are excluded and forgotten, while (randomly) successful cases are glorified and widely published.
 Objective comparison and confrontation (independent "blind" experiments with subsequent statistical evaluation) is strongly opposed by charlatans; they argue that "scientific supervision" leads to the inhibition of their mental faculties, or disrupts their association with the transcendent, cosmic energy, gods or demons, and so on.
-If some such comparisons were still made (eg wells for finding water with commas) , the statistical significance of paranormal phenomena was not proven .
+If some such comparisons were still made (eg wells for finding water with dividing rot), the statistical significance of paranormal phenomena was not proven.

-Quackery and fraud are most common in health and disease, in medicine -miraculous means and methods that can cure all diseases, from cancer to AIDS.
-Whether they are pharmacological means (universal "miracle drugs") or physical means - various biolamps, magnets, generators of electromagnetic frequencies or some mysterious fields, etc. The use of these methods, as well as psychotronics and homeopathy in medicine, can sometimes subjectively improve the health of the placebo effect ; or it may be a mere coincidence (even without treatment, the body would "help itself") ...
+Quackery and fraud are most common in the field of health and disease, in medicine -miraculous means and methods that can cure all diseases, from cancer to AIDS.
+Whether they are pharmacological means (universal "miracle drugs") or physical means - various biolamps, magnets, generators of electromagnetic frequencies or some mysterious fields, etc. The use of these methods, as well as psychotronics and homeopathy in medicine, can sometimes subjectively improve the health by the placebo effect; or it may be a mere coincidence (even without treatment, the body would "help itself")...
 However, in serious diseases, their use carries the risk that there will be a delay in waiting for the alleged effects effective treatment, which may cause irreversible damage to the patient's health.